fabiomadge/Arbeiten/README.md

 Here all my academic writing can be found.
-They are all in the form of LaTeX sources should easily build.
+It is all in the form of LaTeX sources that should painlessly build.